Probing dark energy and neutrino mass from upcoming lensing experiments of CMB and galaxies: Introduction

 Motivated by these situations, in this paper, we address the feasibility and complementarity of the upcoming lensing experiments.
 Based on the Fisher analysis, we quantitatively investigate how well we can constrain the dark energy and total neutrino mass, taking fully account of the CMB lensing, cosmic shear, CMB anisotropies, and their cross correlations.
 To our knowledge, this is the first work to consider full cross correlation signals between the two lensing signals, including the effects of both the dark energy and the neutrino mass.
 There have been several forecast studies on both the CMB lensing and cosmic shear, but these are restricted to specific models such as the early dark energy \cite{HSCS09} or those neglecting the massive neutrinos \cite{Hu01}.
 We here discuss a role of each signal and the influence of parameter degeneracies in constraining the neutrino mass and dark energy properties.
 Further, dependence of the forecast results on the survey setup is investigated in detail.
 In this respect, the analysis in this paper includes a general result not only valid for the specific lensing surveys with HSC and ACTPol, but also applicable to other lensing experiments.

 This paper is organized as follows.
-In section \ref{sec2}, we briefly review the CMB lensing and cosmic shear.
-In section \ref{sec3}, we summarize the Fisher matrix formalism, and describe the canonical setup of the CMB lensing and cosmic shear experiments with Planck, ACTPol and HSC.
-Then, in section \ref{sec4}, the signal-to-noise ratio and forecast results for parameter estimations are presented in detail, focusing on the dark energy and total neutrino mass.
-In section \ref{sec5}, to see the sensitivity of the forecast results to the details of the survey setup, we allow to vary the setup of cosmic shear experiment, and examine how the constraints on neutrino mass and dark energy properties are changed.
-Finally, section \ref{sec6} is devoted to summary and conclusion.
+In Sec.~\ref{sec2}, we briefly review the CMB lensing and cosmic shear.
+In Sec.~\ref{sec3}, we summarize the Fisher matrix formalism, and describe the canonical setup of the CMB lensing and cosmic shear experiments with Planck, ACTPol and HSC.
+Then, in Sec.~\ref{sec4}, the signal-to-noise ratio and forecast results for parameter estimations are presented in detail, focusing on the dark energy and total neutrino mass.
+In Sec.~\ref{sec5}, to see the sensitivity of the forecast results to the details of the survey setup, we allow to vary the setup of cosmic shear experiment, and examine how the constraints on neutrino mass and dark energy properties are changed.
+Finally, Sec.~\ref{sec6} is devoted to summary and conclusion.

-Throughout the paper, we calculate the power spectra for a fiducial set of cosmological parameters in Table \ref{Fid}, i.e., the density parameter of baryon $\Omega\rom{b}h^2$, of matter $\Omega\rom{m}h^2$, dark energy density $\Omega_{\Lambda}$, scalar spectral index $n\rom{s}$, and scalar amplitude $A\rom{s}$ at $k=0.002$ Mpc$^{-1}$, reionization optical depth $\tau$, total neutrino mass $\sum m_{\nu}$, and dark energy equation-of-state parameters, $w_0$ and $w_a$, with the functional form of $w(a)=w_0+w_a(1-a)$ (e.g., \cite{Chevallier:2000qy}).
+Throughout the paper, we calculate the power spectra for a fiducial set of cosmological parameters in Table \ref{Fid}, i.e., the density parameter of baryon $\Ob h^2$, of matter $\Om h^2$, dark energy density $\OL$, scalar spectral index $n\rom{s}$, and scalar amplitude $A\rom{s}$ at $k=0.002$ Mpc$^{-1}$, reionization optical depth $\tau$, total neutrino mass $\mnu$, and dark energy equation-of-state parameters, $w_0$ and $w_a$, with the functional form of $w(a)=w_0+w_a(1-a)$ (e.g., \cite{Chevallier:2000qy}).